teacher-aj/HeschelCS/topic_00_HTML/README.md

    > Don't forget to upload with GitHub Desktop!
    > Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.

-1. Get at least 5 people to like your webpage on Facebook, and 5 people to star your webpage's repo on GitHub.
-   I recommend using the lab time to trade likes/stars with other students.
+1. Get at least 5 people to star your webpage's repo on GitHub.
+I recommend using the class time to trade likes/stars with other students.

    > **NOTE:**
    > The reason for getting these likes and stars is that github and google search also use stars to help rank webpages in search results.